San Juan Islands

-The San Juan Islands are an archipelago in the Pacific Northwest of the United States between the U.S. state of Washington and Vancouver Island, British Columbia, Canada.
+The San Juan Islands are part of an archipelago in the Pacific Northwest of the United States between the U.S. state of Washington and Vancouver Island, British Columbia, Canada.
 The San Juan Islands are part of Washington state, and form the core of San Juan County.

 In the archipelago, four islands are accessible to vehicular and foot traffic via the Washington State Ferries system.